Non-Statutory Stock Options: Everything You Need to Know

 3. Issues with exercise.
 If there is cash required to exercise the options upfront, it can prevent some employees from being able to afford it.
 Exercises that require no cash can also be problematic for lower income employees since they could miss out on significant gains when they have to immediately sell exercised shares.

 If you need help with NSOs, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.